zaiisao/Documentation/en/Real-time-Messaging/messaging_cpp_windows.md

 - The Agora RTM SDK supports creating multiple [IRtmService](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_rtm_service.html) instances that are independent of each other.
-- To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., have received [onLoginSuccess](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_rtm_service_event_handler.html#a8cf1b2be30172004f595484e0a194d76)).
+- To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., ensure that you have received [onLoginSuccess](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_rtm_service_event_handler.html#a8cf1b2be30172004f595484e0a194d76)).
 - To use any of the channel features, you must first call the [createChannel](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_rtm_service.html#a0196e60ee165f6c97f561cf71499d377) method to create a channel instance.
 - You can create a maximum of 20 channel instances for each [IRtmService](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_rtm_service.html) instance and a user can join multiple channels at the same time.
 The `channelId` parameter must be channel-specific.
 - You cannot reuse an [IRtmService](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_rtm_service.html) object that has been received by a user.